Two people sit on a couch, their faces out of view, holding hands.

 Hormonal effects

-One of the most obvious effects breastfeeding can have on sex drive is the effect on a new mom’s hormones.
+One of the most obvious effects breastfeeding can have is the effect on a new mom’s hormones.
 After giving birth, and in preparation for breastfeeding, the body starts to produce a larger amount of the hormones oxytocin and prolactin, and a smaller amount of the hormones estrogen and progesterone than usual.
 This hormonal shift can have a variety of different effects that can have an impact on sexual desire, including:

-• Decreased estrogen: The decreased amount of estrogen in the body during breastfeeding, and especially before the first menstrual period after birth has been linked with decreased sexual desire and increased vaginal dryness, which can make intercourse uncomfortable.
+• Decreased estrogen: The decreased amount of estrogen in the body during breastfeeding, and especially before the first menstrual period after birth, has been linked with decreased sexual desire and increased vaginal dryness, which can make intercourse uncomfortable.

 Related effects